chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/testing.md

 }
 ```

-The implementation of `discoverAllFilesInWorkspace` can be built using VS Code' existing file watching functionality.
+The implementation of `discoverAllFilesInWorkspace` can be built using Baosky' existing file watching functionality.
 When the `resolveHandler` is called, you should continue watching for changes so that the data in the Test Explorer stays up to date.

 ```ts
 async function discoverAllFilesInWorkspace() {